Rockman-Blue/KC7-x-SANS-New2Cyber-2025-CTF/README.md

 * Threat actors may have infiltrated their systems, and it’s up to you to track their movements, uncover their TTPs, and piece together the attack before it’s too late!

 ## CTF Structure
-* This KC7 CTF is comprised of two scenarios, an easier one (Scenario 1) and a harder one (Scenario 2).
+* This KC7 CTF is comprised of two scenarios, an easier one (Section 1) and a harder one (Section 2).
 * My write-up will show the question, KQL queries used, and the answer.

 ## Skills Gained and Lessons Learned
 * Investigated a cyber attack on the fictitious company GalaxyNeura in an effort to better understand threat actor movements, TTPs, and map intrusions.
 * Learned and engaged with threat hunting concepts to put them into practice to solve 44 challenges, mostly focused on using KQL (Kusto Query Language).
-* Used KQL along with analytical skills to solve multiple real-world cybersecurity challenges, uncovering information about insider and external threats in two full scope investigations.
+* Used KQL along with analytical skills to solve multiple real-world cybersecurity challenges, uncovering information about insider and external threats in two full scope investigation scenarios.

 ![KC7 Completion Badge](https://github.com/user-attachments/assets/4cdbede0-0e32-4964-85da-5d48aef6e371)